Scientists say the color Olo is most closely reproduced by this blue-green square - Photo: TELEGRAPH

 The name "Olo" comes from the binary code 010, which denotes that only M cells are activated.

-Some scientists are skeptical of this discovery, arguing that Olo is not a new color but simply a dark green form that can appear under special stimulation conditions.
+Some scientists are skeptical about this discovery, saying that Olo is not a new color but just a dark green form that can appear under special stimulation conditions.
 However, the research team emphasizes that the unique factor lies in the direct experience, which cannot be transmitted through current technology.

 The Oz Vision device is not intended for commercial use, but serves as a research tool on how the brain processes images, and is expected to aid future research into visual mechanisms, color blindness, and eye diseases.